To get started with intrigue-core using Vagrant, you’ll need to install Vagrant and Virtualbox on your machine.

 [+] Setup initiated!

-[+] Generating system password: hwphqlymmpfrqurv
+[+] Generating system password: [AUTOGEN'D PASSWORD]

 [+] Copying puma config....